endless-snowfall/leetcode/src/leetcode/problems/problem00232/README.md

     - Worst O(n), if we need to migrate everything from the "enqueue" stack to the "dequeue" stack.
   - empty: Always O(1).

-# Tags: Stacks, Queues, Design
+# Tags: Easy, Stacks, Queues, Design

 # Notes:
   -